mautrix/docs/gomuks/installation.md

 ## Installing a package

-Prebuilt binaries can be found in GitHub releases <https://github.com/gomuks/gomuks/releases>
-or GitLab CI where every commit is built <https://mau.dev/gomuks/gomuks/-/pipelines>
+Prebuilt binaries can be found in [GitHub releases](https://github.com/gomuks/gomuks/releases) or [GitLab CI](https://mau.dev/gomuks/gomuks/-/pipelines?ref=main) where every commit is built.

 The release and CI binaries for Linux are statically built and have no hard dependencies.
 The binaries for macOS require installing libolm, either